kaitlynduong21/MKS21X-FinalProject/README.md

 1/05: We decided that it is better to use char[][] rather than use the Square class, so we have scraped the idea of Squares.
 Kaitlyn completed toStrings, getKey, and myBoard methods.
 She has also created a second constructor that will take in a seed, so that you can recreate the board you want.
 Sabrina included lanterna methods into the Sudoku.java and tried to incoporate it in the code.

 1/06: Kaitlyn used the Sudoku board as the background in the TerminalDemo.java and was able to move the cursor to enter in numbers in the Sudoku grid.
-Sabrina added a save method to add the saved board into a text file.
+Sabrina added a save method to add the saved board   int rand;into a text file.

 1/07: We are working on the save method in the main function.
 Currently if you select the character 's', the original puzzle will be saved in a text file, however we are trying to figure out how we can save the changes made to the puzzle.
 We have been able to clear the board by selecting the character 'c', but we want to add a step after you select c asking if you are sure you want to restart because we don't want someone accidently selecting c having all their progress deleted.